jamieberrier/costume-closet/README.md

 A web application designed for 2 types of users, Dance Studios and their Dancers, to...
 * Dance Studios
     * Create an account to manage and track their dance studio's costumes and costume assignments
+        * Dance Studios can:
+            * Create, view, edit, and delete costumes
+            * View their dancers (all and current) and add/deactivate dancers
+            * Assign costumes to dancers
+            * View, edit, and delete dancer costume assignments
 * Dancers
-    * Create an account to view their costume assignments
+    * Create an account to view their assigned costumes
+        * Dancers can:
+            * View their assigned costumes for the current season
+            * View their costume assignment history
+            * Edit and deactivate their account

 *Login and signup include Omniauth through Google*